Eagles Lock Up Fourth Seed in SWAC - ETV News

 By

 With just two series left in the regular season, USU Eastern took a trip to Salt Lake Community College (SLCC) to take on the conference-leading Bruins in a four-game series.
-Heading into the series, the Eagles sat two games behind the College of Southern Nevada (CSN) for third place in the SWAC.
+Heading into the series, the Eagles sat two games behind the College of Southern Nevada for third place in the Scenic West Athletic Conference (SWAC).
 CSN swept Colorado Northwestern last week while Eastern was victim of a sweep that ensured USUE the fourth spot in the conference.

 Game four had the same feel as game two as Eastern was unable to avoid the sweep, falling 10-0 in five innings.
 The run-rule loss saw just one hit in the entire game, a double by Vaughn Deming.
 The Eagles also had four errors that allowed six-unearned runs in three innings.
 Carson Hawkes got the start on the mound and allowed just one earned run in 3.0 innings on three hits.
 Riley Ashton came into the game in the fourth inning and eventually gave up the final three runs to secure SLCC’s run-rule victory.